 You don’t have to file additional taxes if your LLC is treated as a pass-through entity.
 If you treat your LLC like a corporation, you must file separate tax documents.

 Register for an Employer Identification Number (EIN).

 Even if your LLC is a single member, you can still get an EIN.
-An EIN is a better option if you want to avoid any unnecessary risk or potential privacy concerns.
+An EIN is a better option to avoid any unnecessary risk or potential privacy concerns.
 You might also call it a Federal Employer Identification Number, (FEIN), or Federal Tax Identification Number(FTIN), but these terms all refer to the same thing.
 You can obtain an EIN for free from the IRS website.

 Complete/Create an LLC Operating Contract

 It is important to note that Montana doesn’t require LLCs to establish operating agreements.
 They are still an excellent idea.
 Operating agreements are a blueprint for your business.
-They set the tone and outline how it will operate, financial obligations, and day-to-day operations.
+They set the tone and outline how it will operate, its financial obligations, and day-to-day operations.
 Operating agreements are great for avoiding future conflict or confusion since they clearly define the roles and expectations of each member.